frankshearar/Home/Support-package-renames.md

 If you choose multiple `New package`s, the message on the "Display Package" page will read: `This package has been renamed or split into new packages`.

-    **NOTE**: This message only appears on the renamed package.
+> **NOTE**: This message only appears on the old package that was renamed.
 The new packages' "Display Package" page won't say anything!

 Below the `Additional Details` section is the free-form text provided by the package author.
 If no text was provided, the `Additional Details` section will be hidden.